YanJiang12/abe516final/index.md

 3.custer plots
 * * *
 # Reflection
-comparison on features
-ability to product yields
-what data is useful/missing

 According to the analysis on states, Mississippi gets the highest average value as 62 points.
 It indicates this state is the best place of growing the biotech crop during the year 2000 to 2022.